microsoft/FluidFramework/examples/data-objects/todo/README.md

 ## Todo Fluid Objects

-There are two data objects that make up the Todo application:
+There are two Fluid objects that make up the Todo application:

 ### [Todo](./src/Todo/index.tsx)

-A Todo is the top level data objects and contains three core concepts:
+A Todo is the top level Fluid object and contains three core concepts:

 1. Title
 2. Ability to create new Todo Items